 1. Self Tanners and Fake Tans

 There are tons of self-tan and fake tan products on the market nowadays.
 Many of them are excellent.
 See our review of Tan Physics Self Tanners, Loving Tan, and Mystic Tan Self Tan for info on two of the top product lines out there.
+We should also mention that you can use baby oil to remove fake tan!

 2. Tanning Towels